reza-armuei/METplus/docs/Contributors_Guide/documentation.rst

 Please note that Row 1, column 2 is blank.
 A blank cell must be accounted for.

-The table will look like this on the web:
+The table will be displayed in the following way:

 .. list-table:: Title
    :widths: 25 25